18 Festivals in Thailand That You Must Experience!

 Source

 This festival is a celebration of Thailand's friendly giants.
 Elephants have been an essential part of this country's history.
 They were used in battle, they aided in agriculture, and they were even used for travel.
 In fact, the Hindu deity of Ganesha is hugely popular here, and his statues aren't uncommon in most towns and villages.
 This elephant festival in northeast Thailand sees enormous parades of elephants that are lovingly fed with fruits and vegetables.
 These parades are followed by marching bands and elephant shows.
-Tourists love interacting with these friendly beasts and taking pictures, especially once they have been decorated with flowers and paste.
-The Surin Elephant Festival usually takes place on the third weekend of November.
+These elephants are decorated with flowers and paste.

 Location: Surin Province, Isan, Thailand